waukeenmky/AngularTimerTool/README.md

 ## Screenshots

-This is the app when you open it.
+This is the app when you open it

 ![angular1](https://user-images.githubusercontent.com/69509445/90145620-b2172580-ddb2-11ea-9612-21e3bf98b110.png)

 This is when you input value, the progress bar will run until the timer ends.

 ![angular2](https://user-images.githubusercontent.com/69509445/90145623-b2afbc00-ddb2-11ea-8103-e2d7c21310e1.png)